LinuxBegin/Linux-Verse/README.md

       sudo dnf install ./package.rpm # replace "package.rpm" with the actual package name
       ```

 NOTE: Whilst using the `sudo dnf install command` you face an error that says `package not found` you can either search the web for it's new repo or enable the `Copr Repository`.
 These are community maintained repos of apps or commands or packages or dependencies that no longer exist and each comes with their own specific Copr repo.
-However if you wish to install these without adding a copr repo for each manually you can do the following:
+However if you wish to install them without adding a copr repo for each manually you can do the following:
 ```
 sudo dnf install \
   https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm